 Climate-smart heat deliveries

-Uppsala is growing, and in order to ensure the supply of heat to the city's residents in a climate-smart and sustainable way, a new cogeneration plant was needed.
-The design of the building with the graphic pattern on the enamelled and transparent profiled glass that thins out the higher you go up in the building symbolizes the process of evaporation of water, which is the very basis for the production of electricity.
-The water vapor is cooled and the excess heat is led out to the district heating network to heat homes and businesses.
-The goal is to create a carbon dioxide-neutral operation already by 2025.
+Uppsala is growing and in order to ensure the delivery of heat to the city’s residents in a climate-smart and sustainable way, a new combined heat and power plant was needed.
+The design of the building with the graphic pattern on the enameled and transparent profile glass that thins out the higher you go in the building symbolizes the process of evaporation of water, which is the very basis for the production of electricity.
+The water vapor is cooled and the excess heat is discharged into the district heating network to heat homes and businesses.
+The goal is to create a carbon-neutral business by 2025.

 The art of standing out

-A cogeneration plant is built to stand for many years and produce heat and electricity in a safe and secure manner.
+A combined heat and power plant is built to last for many years and produce heat and electricity in a safe and secure manner.
 The buildings are often large and tall with enormous spans.
-They are highly visible and affect both the city's silhouette and the surrounding environment.
-Carpe Futurum is located close to the city center and next to the road that leads into the center.
-Therefore, it is particularly important to create a coherent expression across all building parts of the facility so that the whole will adapt to its surroundings in a beautiful way.
+They are highly visible and affect both the city’s silhouette and the surrounding environment.
+Carpe Futurum is located close to the city center and next to the avenue leading into the center.
+Therefore, it is particularly important to create a coherent expression across all the building parts of the facility so that the whole adapts beautifully to its surroundings.

-The goal has been to create a clear addition to the other buildings on Vattenfall's premises and at the same time interact with the color palette that is often found in Uppsala.
-What can be seen from various places in the city and from the streets next door would, to the greatest extent possible, be designed as nice and clean facades.
-As the boiler building is one of the tallest buildings in the city and forms a landmark in Uppsala, it was important to give it the same design care as the church, castle and water tower.
+The goal has been to create a clear addition to the other buildings on the Vattenfall site and at the same time interact with the color palette often found in Uppsala.
+What is visible from different places in the city and from the adjacent streets should be designed as nice and clean facades to the greatest extent possible.
+As the boiler building is one of the tallest buildings in the city and forms a landmark in Uppsala, it was important to give it the same design care as the church, the castle and the water tower.

-The experience of the building would work from both near and far.
-To minimize visual competition with the cathedral and castle when approaching the city on the E4, the new facility is located as far north as possible on the site.
-In terms of colour, inspiration is drawn from Uppsala's signature buildings as well as from existing industrial buildings.
+The experience of the building would work both from close up and from a distance.
+To minimize visual competition with the cathedral and the castle when approaching the city on the E4, the new facility is located as far north as possible on the site.
+In terms of color, inspiration is drawn from both Uppsala’s signature buildings and existing industrial buildings.

-The facades on the upper parts of the boiler building consist of profiled glass with alternating white glass and enameled glass in an orange tone.
-The choice of profiled glass is based on the fact that it is a material that does not age and requires minimal maintenance.
-It is a simple building system with few constituent parts and which, with its dimensions, can also be assembled in such a way that the building's gently curved facade and rounded corners can be easily built.
-Both the outside and the inside facade become completely smooth with this system, which provides easy maintenance of the facades.
+The facades of the upper parts of the boiler building consist of profile glass with alternating white glass and enameled glass in orange tones.
+The choice of profile glass is based on the fact that it is a material that does not age and requires minimal maintenance.
+It is a simple building system with few components and which, with its dimensions, can also be assembled in such a way that the building’s softly curved facade and rounded corners can be easily built.
+Both the outside and inside facades are completely smooth with this system, which makes maintenance of the facades easy.

 Durable materials

-The building materials for the frame and facade have been chosen to be durable, have a long life and require minimal maintenance.
-We have chosen to work with few materials; untreated profiled concrete, profiled glass in two colors and black painted steel.
-The materials withstand all the stresses that exist around the process itself.
-The boiler building's very high concrete plinth can withstand most in the form of impacts and collisions at ground level, both on the outside and inside.
-It is easy to clean and durable in such a way that it lasts.
-The outside is molded to a patterned shape that gives an industrial look.
-It takes the scale down from the big and makes it more human.
+The building materials for the frame and facade have been chosen to be durable, have a long lifespan and require minimal maintenance.
+We have chosen to work with a few materials; untreated profiled concrete, profiled glass in two colors and black-painted steel.
+The materials can withstand all the stresses that are associated with the process itself.
+The boiler building’s very high concrete base can withstand most things in the form of impacts and collisions at ground level, both on the outside and inside.
+It is easy to clean and durable in such a way that it is durable.
+The exterior is cast against a patterned form that gives an industrial expression.
+This takes the scale down from the large and makes it more human.
 The surface is otherwise untreated.

-After the competition stage, a process followed in close dialogue with Vattenfall where all building components and functions were to be designed in agreement with the main principles of the competition proposal.
-Throughout the procurement procedure and production, Liljewall has held reconciliations together with the supplier and Vattenfall to ensure that the qualities are maintained.
-Compromises and adaptations have been made without losing original values.
+After the competition stage, a process of close dialogue with Vattenfall followed, in which all building components and functions were to be designed in accordance with the main principles of the competition proposal.
+Throughout the procurement process and production, liljewall has had coordination with the supplier and Vattenfall to ensure that the qualities are maintained.
+Compromises and adaptations have been made without losing the original values.

-Carpe Futurum forms part of Vattenfall's endeavor to reduce climate impact and is fired with renewable fuels, which means that the business can halve its existing carbon dioxide emissions.
+Carpe Futurum is part of Vattenfall’s effort to reduce climate impact and is fired with renewable fuels, which means the operation can halve its existing carbon dioxide emissions.

 Project team